UrosHCS/CV/cv.md

 ---

 **About me:**
-As a software developer with 7 years of experience, I have always pushed myself to ship the highest quality code that I could.
+As a software developer with 8 years of experience, I have always pushed myself to ship the highest quality code that I could.
 While I co-founded a startup in the past, I have since realized that my true passion lies in technical roles.
 I am dedicated to staying current with industry advancements and am eager to make a positive impact through my work in software development.

-I primarily specialize in backend development but have recently transitioned to more full-stack roles.
+I primarily specialize in backend development but have solid experience in frontend as well.

 ## IT Skills